Discreet Confidential Consultation (213) 374-3952

 Engaging in Sexual Activity in Public

-I have one interesting case recently where my client was hooked up with somebody online and was in the car with them, and they both had their clothes off, and then the girl told my client that she did not want to have any further sexual contact with him, so he said, fine.
+I have one interesting case recently where my client was hooked up with somebody online and was in the car with them, and they both had their clothes off and then the girl told my client that she did not want to have any further sexual contact with him, so he said, fine.

 He put his clothes back on and took her to her car, which was the end of their encounter.
-But then the girl claimed that he was too aggressive with her and called the police and because it was so ridiculous, because all he did was try to make a move after they both agreed to take their clothes off, and once she said no, he stopped.
+But then the girl claimed that he was too aggressive with her and called the police because it was so ridiculous, because all he did was try to make a move after they both agreed to take their clothes off and once she said no, he stopped.

 So, the unfortunate thing is, because the police couldn't charge him with any sexual battery or rape or anything like that because he stopped when she said stop, they decided that they were going to arrest him for indecent exposure because they were in a public parking lot.